 Rashmi Pillai

-Ms. Pillai is a Fulbright Scholar and holds a post-graduate degree in public policy from Harvard University’s John F. Kennedy School of Government.
-She also holds a Masters in Spectroscopic Physics and a Bachelors in Physics from India.
+Rashmi has a master’s in public policy from Harvard Kennedy School of Government, Harvard University on a Fulbright Scholarship.
+She also holds another Masters in Spectroscopic Physics from M.S.
+University Baroda, India.

 By Rashmi Pillai